 PLCS did not start with the issue of integrating different software applications, it was about users defining an information model for through life product/system management.
-The team, with Eurostep leading, did this based on experience and looking at future needs without being constrained that the world (by some) has been divided into ERP, PLM, MRO, etc. Even though PLCS was driven from needs in aerospace and defence it has turned out to be highly relevant also to automotive, machinery, AEC, plants and to support the Circular Economy and products-as-a service business models.
+The team, with Eurostep leading, did this based on experience and looking at future needs without being constrained that the world (by some) has been divided into ERP, PLM, MRO, etc. Even though PLCS was driven by needs in aerospace and defence it has turned out to be highly relevant also to automotive, machinery, AEC, and plants and to support the Circular Economy and products-as-a-service business models.

 Engineering is transforming and moving from paper-based workflows to data and model-based definitions.
 As such engineering activities in companies involve an ever-growing variety of systems, which makes the exchange of information between departments, suppliers, and customers more complex, but at the same time more rewarding when successful.

 A few years after PLCS was developed, the work on ISO 10303 AP242 started.
 AP 242 provide a complete and unambiguous product data representation to support CAD/CAE and PDM data exchange.
 It also includes product manufacturing information such as BOMs, metadata, material specifications and history of engineering change orders.